warc0s/sh/README.md

-# SH scripts
+# SH Scripts
-Just a public repository with some .sh scripts for installing stuff.
+This is a public repository containing various `.sh` scripts for installation purposes.

-## How to download/execute a sh?
+## How to Download and Execute a Script?
-- Click on sh to be downloaded, and select "raw" option.
+- Navigate to the desired script and click on it, then select the "raw" option.
-- Copy that url
+- Copy the URL from the address bar.
-- Go to your terminal/ssh sesion and write: wget *url*
+- Open your terminal or SSH session and type: `wget [URL]`
-- Give permissions to execute it: chmod +x script.sh
+- Grant execution permissions to the script: `chmod +x script.sh`
-- Execute it: script.sh
+- Run the script: `./script.sh`

-## Actual Scripts:
+## Current Scripts:
-- Benchmark: YABS benchmark, very useful to see performance of pc/vps.
+- **Benchmark**: YABS (Yet Another Benchmark Script) benchmark, ideal for assessing the performance of your PC or VPS.
-- Swap: Adds 2GB of swap to the vps.
+- **Swap**: Adds 2GB of swap space to your VPS.